-Cisco ISE supports the VMware cold migration feature that allows you to migrate virtual machine (VM) instances (running any persona) between hosts.
-For the cold migration feature to be functional, the following condition must be met:
+You can use the VMware migration feature to migrate virtual machine (VM) instances (running any persona) between hosts.
+Cisco ISE supports both hot and cold migration.

-Cisco ISE must be shutdown and powered off: Cisco ISE does not allow to stop or pause the database operations during migration.
-This might lead to data corruption issues.
-Hence, ensure that Cisco ISE is not running and active during the migration.
+- Hot migration is also called live migration or vMotion.
+Cisco ISE need not be shutdown or powered off during the hot migration.
+You can migrate the Cisco ISE VM without any interruption in its availability. - Cisco ISE must be shutdown and powered off for cold migration.
+Cisco ISE does not allow to stop or pause the database operations during cold migration.
+Hence, ensure that Cisco ISE is not running and active during the cold migration.

-- You must use the application stop command before using the halt command or powering off the VM to prevent database corruption issues. - Cisco ISE VM does not support hot migration (vMotion).
+You must use the application stop command before using the halt command or powering off the VM to prevent database corruption issues.